GitHubDragonFly/GitHubDragonFly.github.io/README.md

       - Quick test for both viewers, try loading some of these examples: [Cesium](https://github.com/CesiumGS/3d-tiles-samples), [bertt](https://github.com/bertt/cesium_3dtiles_samples/tree/master/samples), [NASA-AMMOS](https://github.com/NASA-AMMOS/3DTilesSampleData/tree/master):
         - Some of these examples might not work in one or the other or both viewers
     - Both viewers are using customized `3DTilesLoader`:
-      - Also created with assistance from Microsoft Copilot and Google Gemini
+      - Created with AI assistance: Microsoft Copilot, Google Gemini and Perplexity
-      - Check the code of my viewers to see how this is all implemented
+      - Check the code of my viewers to see how this is all implemented since they differ due to use of different libraries
     - If 3D tileset is not visible, maybe one of the following applies:
-      - If bounding box is visible maybe only metadata was loaded
+      - If bounding box is visible maybe only metadata was loaded:
       - The model is out-of-sight in a far away land:
         - Click quick rotation button multiple times
       - Those features require API Key or token